thillRobot/seam_detection/README.md

 cd ..
 catkin_make
 ```
 The workspace and package should compile without errors.

 ### Using seam_detection

+#### Primary Nodes
+ (Early work 2020-2021, needs testing)
+ - `ransac_plane` - use RANSAC to fit models to a pointcloud
+ - `segment_plane` - use RANSAC to separate a pointcloud into multiple planes
+ - `seam_detection_RANSAC` - use RANSAC and the intersection of planes to locate a seam
+ - `seam_detection_icp` - ! this node has been removed and replaced with `seam_detection` !

+ (Current work 2022-present)
+ - `seam_detection` - use filtering, voxel downsamplings, RANSAC segmentation to prepare pointclouds for iterative closest point registration

+#### Supporting Nodes

+ - `scan2cloud` - generate pointclouds from lidar scans and poses (node missing from repo, coming back soon)
+ - `cad_cloud` - convert .ply file into .pcd file using pcl
+ - `cad_cloud_bulk` - convert directory of .ply files into .pcd files using pcl
+ - `rotate_cloud` - apply homogenous transformation to pointcloud using pcl

+#### Development Nodes

+ - `register_clouds` - test different registration algorithms including icp and Teaser
+ (Summer 2023 - present)
+ - `get_cloud` - get pointcloud from aubo robot system
+ - `get_target` - get pointcloud from aubo robot system and save as registration target
+ - `get_source` - get pointcloud from aubo robot system and save as registration source
+ - `register_target_source` - register target and source from aubo system (or file)

+Note: This project has been running for years, and it has seen a lot of recent changes.
+Some of the older methods may not run currently, but effort is being made to bring everthing up to date and improve documentation.
+Contact thillRobot if you have questions or run into problems.

+#### Examples:

 These examples require a pre-recorded pointcloud from a 3D Lidar and/or CAD.
 There are example scans here.
 This code is based on **PCL - Sample Consensus and RANSAC (SEGMENTATION)**